 e) that Geodetic VLBI is realized by global networks of independent radio telescopes simultaneously observing cosmic radio sources on a daily basis;

 f) that the frequency range 2–14 GHz is most favorable for Geodetic VLBI observations because of the physical properties of the atmosphere in this frequency range.

-[g) that the radio astronomy service has seven primary or co-primary bands totaling 345 MHz within the 2 - 14 GHz frequency range and another four bands totaling 45.9 MHz without allocations, but with footnote RR 5.149 to encourage administrations to take all practicable steps to protect the radio astronomy service (see Table 2 of ITU-R RA.2507);

-h) that the total bandwidth needed for the purpose defined in considerings c) and, d) exceeds the radio astronomy service (RAS) allocations (even when the non-allocated RAS frequencies defined by footnote RR 5.149 are included);]
+Within this range, allocations to the radio astronomy service include 2 655-2 670 MHz (secondary), 2 670-2 690 MHz (secondary), 2 690-2 700 MHz (primary), 4 800-4 990 MHz (secondary), 4 990-5 000 MHz (primary), 10 600-10 680 MHz (primary/shared), and 10 680-10 700 MHz (primary). (see Table 2 of ITU-R RA.2507);

-i) that VLBI network stations are increasingly exposed to emissions from terrestrial and spaceborne transmitters, which may degrade the performance of the observations and thus the quality of the geodetic data products;
+g) that VLBI network stations are increasingly exposed to emissions from terrestrial and spaceborne transmitters, which may degrade the performance of the observations and thus the quality of the geodetic data products;

-j) that Report ITU-R RA.2507 contains the threshold levels of interference detrimental to VLBI observation systems, which were derived from Recommendation ITU-R RA.769;
+h) that Report ITU-R RA.2507 contains the threshold levels of interference detrimental to VLBI observation systems, which were derived from Recommendation ITU-R RA.769;

-k) that individual national administrations can only protect single stations of the global Geodetic VLBI networks with national rules, but have no means to protect the global network as a whole;

-l) that the Geodetic VLBI stations are part of a global network infrastructure, which can only function if all stations in the network can observe at the same time and in the same frequency bands without being disturbed by harmful interference;
+i) that the Geodetic VLBI stations are part of a global network infrastructure, which can only function if all stations in the network can observe at the same time and in the same frequency bands without being disturbed by harmful interference;

-m) that some Geodetic VLBI stations are protected via radio quiet zones or national coordination zones (see Report ITU-R RA.2259);Editor’s note: Need to clarify what k) means below (not originally US language)
+j) that some Geodetic VLBI stations are located in radio quiet zones (see Report ITU-R RA.2259);

-n) that [most] radio quiet zones or national coordination zones provide [limited or] no protection from satellite transmissions,

-a) that the International VLBI Service for Geodesy and Astrometry (IVS) is studying the optimal frequency band configuration for VGOS routine operation in order to operate most effectively [request the protection or allocation of the selected bands];

-[request the protection or allocation of the selected bands]
+recognizing

+that Geodetic VLBI stations are registered as RAS stations at the ITU-R;

 noting

-a) that Recommendation ITU-R TF.460-6 defines UT1 as UT0 corrected for the effects of small movements of the Earth relative to the axis of rotation (polar variation) and these movements are being [exclusively] observed by Geodetic VLBI,
+a) that Recommendation ITU-R TF.460-6 defines UT1 as UT0 corrected for the effects of small movements of the Earth relative to the axis of rotation (polar variation) and these movements are being observed by Geodetic VLBI;

+b) that the further development of VLBI would benefit from administrations seeking to support radio astronomy observatories in research and development of methods of interference mitigation at the Geodetic VLBI observatories including enhancing receiver resilience and data analysis techniques.

+c) that in seeking to protect VGOS stations from harmful interference, the protection levels provided in Recommendation ITU-R RA.769 can be taken into account, including protection levels in the 2690 MHz – 2700 MHz and 10.68 – 10.7 GHz bands, allocated exclusively to the passive services;

+d) that administrations typically notify any new Geodetic VLBI sites as radio astronomy service stations with the ITU-R;

 further noting

-[a) that the Resolutions of two scientific unions call for improvements in protection of Geodetic VLBI sites (see Annex 1),

-OR

-a) that several resolutions (see Annex),]

-recognizing

-a) that the International VLBI Service for Geodesy and Astrometry (IVS) is studying the optimal frequency band configuration for VGOS routine operation in order to operate most effectively [request the protection or allocation of the selected bands];

-b) that Geodetic VLBI stations are registered as RAS stations at the ITU-R;
+that the UN General Assembly Resolution 69/266 calls for maintenance of a global geodetic reference frame for sustainable development;